This article will compare Fundrise vs. REITs and help you decide which investment option fits your needs.

 A real estate investment trust(REIT) can be publicly traded or non-traded.
 This article refers to publicly traded REITs that trade on a national stock exchange, like Vanguard’s Real Estate REIT VNQ.
 A publicly traded REITs price fluctuates daily like a stock.

 ● Who owns it

 ● How much of its income it distributes to its owners

 Some REITs are public, and some REITs are private.
-REITs can invest in multiple classes of real estate or just one class of real estate, for example, mortgages.
+REITs can invest in multiple classes of real estate or a single class of real estate, for example, mortgages.
 The most well-known requirement for REITs is that they are required to distribute 90% of their income to their investors.

 There are several tax advantages of qualifying as a REIT, mainly avoiding double taxation: once at the corporate level and then at the individual level – that’s why the REIT distributes 90% of its income to the owners.

 Many, but not all, real estate crowdfunding platform investment offerings are structured as a REIT.

 Fundrise vs. REITs: How are they the same?